 Study Summary

-- For 90 days people were randomly given 10 mg of Apoaequorin (the key ingredient in Prevagen) or a placebo.
+- For 90 days, people were randomly given 10 mg of Apoaequorin or a placebo.

 Those taking apoaequorin improved verbal learning and recall ability by about 15%.
-Sounds good, but, this was only seen in those who had no memory problems or mild memory problems.
+This sounds good, but this was only seen in those with no or mild memory problems.

 In other words, apoaequorin (Prevagen) only seemed to work in people who were basically normal.